Aiden-Peace300/FilmCritic/README.md

     fetchData();
   }, []);
 ```
-5. Edit Post Management
-Users have the ability to edit and update their posts with ease.
+5. Edit Post Management: Users have the ability to edit and update their posts with ease.
 If they change their opinion or want to add more insights, they have full control over their contributions.
 The system prepopulates the information with the user's previous ratings and notes.

 ```javascript
   /**